AdelTani/CryptoAllowanceFunder/README.md

   truffle migrate

 # Run the front-end application
-npm start
-Access the app in your web browser at http://localhost:3000.
+  Access the app in your web browser at http://localhost:3000 using command: npm start

 # Support
   We welcome contributions and feedback to improve the project further.
 For any questions or issues, please contact:

   gamma.olives_on@icloud.com